 Close

-Single Domain Antibody Library
+Single Domain Antibody (SdAb) Library Construction and Screening Service

-Why single domain antibodies are preferred?
+Why are single domain antibodies preferred?

-Construction of Immunized Single Domain Antibody Library
+Construction of an Immunized Single Domain Antibody Library

-In terms of the advanced phage display technology, Creative Biolabs has unparalleled capabilities for the construction of VHH or VNAR based single domain antibody libraries through immunized camel, llama, alpaca or shark.
-In comparison with naïve libraries, immune libraries usually produce antibodies of greater affinity, thus avoiding time-consuming in vitro antibody affinity maturation effort.
+In terms of the advanced phage display technology, Creative Biolabs has unparalleled capabilities for the construction of VHH or VNAR based single domain antibody libraries through immunized camel, llama, alpaca, or shark.
+In comparison with naïve libraries, immune libraries usually produce antibodies of greater affinity, thus avoiding the time-consuming in vitro sdAb affinity maturation effort.
 Antibodies from naïve libraries frequently require affinity maturation before they are useful due to affinity issues.
-Furthermore, in comparison with naïve libraries, which usually require a size of 1-10 billion independent clones to be useful, an immune library can be much smaller.
-Our experience showed that immune libraries with a size of 1-10 million variants could be sufficient to produce excellent antibodies.
+Furthermore, in comparison with naïve libraries, which usually require a size of 1–10 billion independent clones to be useful, an immune library can be much smaller.
+Our experience showed that immune libraries with a size of 1–10 million variants could be sufficient to produce excellent antibodies.

 Our scientists have extensive experience in cloning the single domain antibody repertoire from immunized plasma cells into our phage display vectors.
 By reverse transcription and polymerase chain reaction, a library of single domain antibodies containing 10–100 million clones is regularly produced.

-Construction of Synthetic Single Domain Antibody Library
+Construction of a Synthetic Single Domain Antibody Library

 Creative Biolabs also has sufficient expertise in constructing synthetic naïve single domain antibody libraries.
 By nature, single domain antibodies developed from either VHH or VNAR are more stable and soluble, although their immunogenicity can be higher than single domain antibodies engineered from human antibodies.
 If the immunogenicity of the single domain antibodies is not a concern, a synthetic VHH or VNAR single domain antibody library can be made by randomizing the CDR1 and CDR3 using trimer codon technology.

-Screening of Single Domain Antibody Library
+Screening of a Single Domain Antibody Library

 To select interested single domain antibodies with high affinity and specificity, scientists from Creative Biolabs can offer high-quality screening service for phage-displayed sdAb libraries.
 In particular, we are specialized in isolating single domain antibody inhibitors that can access cavities within molecular targets such as enzyme active sites and receptor clefts.
-Meanwhile, a method based on heat denaturation of single domain antibodies on the surface of phage has also been developed to select non-aggregating single domain antibodies.
+Meanwhile, a method based on heat denaturation of single domain antibodies on the surface of phages has also been developed to select non-aggregating single domain antibodies.

 Single Domain Antibody Production